klaarnut/user-docs/en/website-template.md

 <a name="publish"></a>
 ## Publish

-After select template, you will be brought to website editor.
 Just click **Save** button, your website will online immediatly.
 No longer PUBLISH BUTTON.
 It's a new save system in a single Save button that brings your website online in a blink!

 ![image](images/save.jpeg)